watchep/watchep.github.io/_posts/2023-03-30-watchep-first-cohort-selected.markdown

 ---
 We are excited to announce the inaugural WATCHEP training cohort for 2023-2025.
 A total of six students were selected in a competitive process that took into account their proposed research, community engagement, initiative, and leadership.
-Read more about this year's cohort in the ["Fellows" tab](/fellows) in the top menu.
+Read more about this year's cohort in the ["Trainees" tab](/trainees) in the top menu.

 * Abdelrahman Elabd (Univ. of Washington)
 * Matt Kwiecien (Univ. of California, Santa Cruz)